 Wellness demands an investment in yourself.
 If third party payers cared about your health, they would pay for preventive care or even wellness care - like a gym membership or mental health therapy before crisis, even genetic testing.
 Our own government isn't even an advocate of health, as they fail to support breastfeeding women, disallow those injured by vaccines to seek compensation by the manufacturer of the vaccine or the administering clinician, and allow our grocery stores to be consumed by non-food-substances portrayed as nutritious... the assault to Mother Nature and our own environment is yet another atrocity that grossly impacts our health, yet our government largely ignores these violations by large corporations.
 We are not a nation that prioritizes wellness.

-While many functional medicine practitioners are offering what has been coined concierge medicine, our focus has been to merge some of what works in the more standard conventional system and packaging our functional medicine programs in fixed-priced, bundled episodes of care targeted to specific populations such as the programs found on the forum.
+While many functional medicine practitioners are offering what has been coined concierge medicine, our focus has been to merge some of what works in the more standard conventional system and packaging our functional medicine programs in fixed-priced, bundled episodes of care targeted to specific populations found in our courses.
 These all-inclusive prices and targeted programs for specific populations offers each of us - client and clinician - the freedom to approach your care in the best method for your individual needs.

 Keep in mind, not many functional medicine clinicians also maintain primary care services.
 Our practice values building these relationships along with offering functional medicine consultations, but because functional medicine attracts an increasingly complex patient population, the work involved and the resources these consults demand are far more extensive than the visits typically seen in primary care.
 This makes utilizing third party payers all the more challenging.